Shamanism for Local and Global Change

 Island Life and Sustainable Development A Discussion Featuring Nichole Murray Broome

 The Caribbean life is on the frontlines of climate change with increasingly severe hurricanes, shifts in agricultural production, floods, and warming oceans directly impact the ways that people live.
-Afro-Caribbean Social Entrepreneur, Nichole Murray Broome will discuss the effects of climate change on Barbados, Guyana, and the Caribbean region while also outlining grassroots efforts to take action for the future.
+Afro-Caribbean Social Entrepreneur, Nichole Murray Broome will discuss the effects of climate change on Barbados, Guyana, and the Caribbean region while also outlining grassroots efforts to… Continue reading Island Life and Sustainable Development A Discussion Featuring Nichole Murray Broome

 Blame it on the media: The erosion of trust and truth, and what we can do about it (video)

 We love to blame “the media” for all of society’s ills.
 It’s true that trends in the news media have contributed to where we are today: divided, uncivil, unable to agree on the most basic facts.
-But trust in the media was declining long before claims of “fake news” and labeling the press as “the enemy of the people.”
-In the second part of this conversation, Communications and Journalism professor Lisa Couch and Information Lite racy Librarian Tish Hayes focus on practical ways to improve our own “fake news” filters and recognize truth amidst overwhelming amounts of misinformation.
-They will also consider how we might work toward solutions to the erosion of trust and truth—the very foundation of our democracy.
-This event is organized by the MVCC Democracy Commitment.
+But trust in the media was declining long before claims of “fake news” and labeling the press as “the… Continue reading Blame it on the media: The erosion of trust and truth, and what we can do about it (video)

 Carpool – The Remix: Creation of the PiggyBack Ride Share Network

 Founder of the PiggyBack network, Ismael El-Amin, will discuss the development of the PiggyBack network which is a way for parents to share rides to and from schools and activities.
 Not only does PiggyBack make life easier but it also reduces traffic congestion and reduces our total carbon footprint.
-The PiggyBack network is a Chicago-based enterprise that has been featured on WGN and Fox Chicago.
-This event is part of our One Book programming.
+The PiggyBack network is a Chicago-based… Continue reading Carpool – The Remix: Creation of the PiggyBack Ride Share Network

 Columbus Day or Indigenous Peoples’ Day?